always-be-casting/Always-Be-Casting/_posts/2016-07-16-example-content.md

 ---
-title:        "Example content"
+title:        "Post Ideas"
-description:  "A short description of the page's content"
+description:  "The first step to having shitty ideas is to have ideas"
-author:       "P.J."
+author:       ""
 ---

 <style>